All Episodes

 I know that you, like me, share, we have an adoration for this guy.

-He's one of my, for sure, personal heroes.
+I mean, he's one of my, for sure, personal heroes.

 timothy denevi

-I mean, the last image I wrote was one of the most beautiful things Thompson writes is something he didn't actually see was when Nixon's helicopter he saw on TV left the White House lawn.
+I mean, the last image I wrote was one of the most beautiful things Thompson writes is something he didn't actually see was when Nixon's helicopter he saw it on TV left the White House lawn.

-What happens is that giant helicopter with the white top and the blue… It's wheels lose their pressure.
+What happens is that giant helicopter with the white top and the blue, its wheels lose their pressure.

 But as the rotors begin to bring it up, they become elongated wheels that still touch the ground.